-1 The definition of a situation of force majeure is set out in Article 2 of the Study Regulations.
+1 The definition of "force majeure" is given in Article 2 of the Study Regulations.

-$^{^2}$ When the Dean is the Chairperson of the panel, they agree with the Secretary of the panel.
+2 When the Dean is the Chairperson of the panel, they agree with the Secretary of the panel.

 In the event of administrative validation of one of the AAs within a UE, the overall grade of the UE is calculated from the weighted scores of only the AAs that have been assessed.